Salomons - CCCU

 We are unfortunately unable to consider:

-• Applicants who will still be enrolled at another University and/or still undertaking an undergraduate or postgraduate degree when commencing the programme.
+- Applicants who will still be enrolled at another University and/or still taking an undergraduate or postgraduate degree when the programme starts.

-• Those who have received NHS funding for psychological professions’ training that started since March 2022 and are not two years post qualification, may not be eligible to apply. (please see HEE website for most up to date guidance).
+- Those who have received NHS funding for psychological professions' training that started since March 2022 and are not 2 years post qualification, may not be eligible to apply (please see NHS England website for most up-to-date guidance).

 Academic